 When he returned to Spinner’s End at the end of his first year and asked his grandparents if they have ever heard of the Dark Lord, or the Death Eaters, he got far more information than he expected.
 It might not have been until this point that he finally learned what really happened to his mother.
 And why.

 After the kind of dismissive treatment he may have gotten from Bellatrix, who we can be sure would have been openly going about pronouncing that the Dark Lord has the right ideas, Snape forms his own opinions about the kind of people who become Death Eaters, which he does not share with his housemates.
 (ETA: in DHs Rowling apparently has forgotten that she ever claimed that Snape was at school at the same time as Bellatrix, and never depicts it.
 For that matter, The dates she gives us for the Marauder cohort makes it completely impossible.
 Unless, of course, we dismiss the dates on the tapestry sketch.
-Or just refuse that entire line of reasoning by simply deciding that Sirius Back is also a liar.)
+Or just refuse that entire line of reasoning by simply deciding that our informant, Sirius Back, is also a liar.)

 • • • •